 If I take third place, I’m still unhappy but I’m also calm and resigned.
 Show, was clearly going to happen long before I got to the end.
 The game didn’t develop right.
 I threw the dice on a play that didn’t work out.
 The opportunity to pull ahead was never there.
 Plain old bad luck is a genuine factor.
 Like I said, unhappy but calm and resigned.
 I knew what was coming.

 Second place leaves me seething.
 I was absolutely in the running.
 I had made the right plays.
 I had pushed past the rest of the losers to include the resigned chump who was clearly going to come in third.
 I had thrown the dice and they came up sevens and elevens.
-The win was almost there, but I didn’t get across the finish line before the son of a bitch who did.
+The win was almost there, but I didn’t get across the finish line first before that son of a bitch who did.

 And there are few things more ecstatic than the come from behind win.
 The one where you think you were blocked out and you are staring at third place Show but then you get that one little opening and that was all you needed to slip the knife in.
 All you needed to push past the other two guys and come out on top.